Orange Cranberry Muffins

 Cranberry orange muffins with streusel topping.

-Orange Cranberry Bread – Transform this recipe into a delicious quick bread by pouring the batter into a 9×5-inch loaf pan.
-Bake at 350°F for 45-55 minutes, or until a toothpick inserted in the center comes out clean.
-Drizzle with an orange glaze for extra sweetness.
+Orange Cranberry Bread: Pour the batter into a 9×5-inch loaf pan.
+Bake at 350°F for 45–55 minutes.
+Top with an orange glaze for a stunning holiday quick bread.

-Cranberry Orange Muffins with Nuts – Add 3/4 cup of chopped pecans or walnuts to the batter for extra crunch and nutty flavor.
-You can also add chopped nuts to the streusel topping for additional texture.
+Cranberry Orange Nut Muffins: Add 3/4 cup chopped pecans or walnuts to the batter or the streusel topping for extra crunch.

 Moist muffin with a brown sugar topping and cranberries.